ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 This notification contains an instance of TPM2 style signed cryptoprocessor measurements.
 It is supplemented by Attester information which is not signed.
 This notification is generated at two points in time:

 * every time at least one PCR has changed from a previous \<tpm20-attestation\>.
-In this case, the notification SHOULD be emitted within 10 seconds of the corresponding \<pcr-extend\> being sent:
+In this case, the notification SHOULD be emitted promptly after the corresponding <pcr-extend> is sent, and no later than twice the configured marshalling-period.
+The marshalling-period value in effect is retrievable from /tpm:rats-support-structures.

 * after a locally configurable minimum heartbeat period since a previous \<tpm20-attestation\> was sent.